istio/istio.io/content/en/docs/concepts/traffic-management/index.md

-We recommend providing a default "no condition" or weight-based rule (described below) like this as the last rule in each virtual service to ensure that traffic to the virtual service always has at least one matching destination.
+We recommend providing a default "no condition" or weight-based rule (described below) like this as the last rule in each virtual service to ensure that traffic to the virtual service always has at least one matching route.

 ### More about routing rules {#more-about-routing-rules}